watsonx-labs-ncee/NCEE-Labs/usecases/ask-hr/README.md

 ## 📈 Business value

 The usage of an AI-backed system to optimize the HR process can have multi-dimensional impacts, such as quicker resolution time, higher user satisfaction, increased revenue, and reduction in employee burnout, which ultimately positively impacts your business value.
-On the other hand, leveraging the Agentic capablities will come with its own additional set of values viz, improved data safety, and more grounded responses without hallucinations, thereby improving brand experience.
+On the other hand, leveraging the Agentic capabilities will come with its own additional set of values viz, improved data safety, and more grounded responses without hallucinations, thereby improving brand experience.

 ## 🏛️ Architecture